-About New York Map : This map of New York is handy in terms of providing useful information about international and state boundaries, major highways in the state of New York, rail lines, etc. It also provides information about lakes and rivers in New York, and the vegetation of New York along with major National Parks found in New York.
-The state capital, major cities, other cities and major attractions in New York are also represented in this map of New York.
+About New York Map : This map of New York is handy in terms of providing useful information about international and state boundaries, major highways, rail lines, etc. of the state.
+It also provides information about lakes, rivers, and the vegetation of the state along with major National Parks.
+The state capital, major cities, other cities and major attractions are also represented in this map of New York.

 Most Viewed New York Maps

 Located in the North-east, New York is a world-famous state, known for its vibrant New York City, which is a major cultural and financial center of the nation.
 With the third largest population in the country (at about twenty million), and a status as the twenty-seventh largest, New York has a high population density, heavily concentrated in New York City.
 In fact, about 40 percent of the state's population resides in New York City.
 As the main point of entry for immigrants to the United States for many years, New York is a diverse region with a wide variety of cultures represented.
 Outside of the city, New York offers scenic beauty in the form of the Catskills, Niagara Falls, and more.

 Originally inhabited by the Algonquian and Iroquoian tribes, the region that is now NY was explored by the Dutch and claimed as New Netherland in the early 17th century.
 British settlers later annexed the colony, creating the Province of New York in 1664.
 New York was a major battleground during the Revolutionary War, and achieved statehood on July 26, 1788 as one of the original thirteen colonies.

 The eastern part of New York state is dominated by the Great Appalachian Valley, while the northern part of the state includes Lake Champlain.
 This part also features the Hudson River.
 The western part of the valley features the Adirondack Mountains.